 Windows Vista, Windows 7, Windows Server 2008 and later Windows versions provide a new security level, which is higher than that in previous versions of Windows.
-In order for TestComplete to be able to test applications on these Windows versions, TestComplete must have the same or higher privileges than the applications under test has.
+In order to test applications on these Windows versions, TestComplete must have the same or higher privileges than those of the applications under test.
 However, some changes in the security model may cause the test engine to malfunction:

 Even if you log in to Windows using an administrator account, the applications that you will execute will not necessarily have administrator rights.